 You’d want to avoid any crossbody bag that falls around the hips.
 Bags with shorter straps will look good on you as they hang a little higher on your body which creates a more proportionate look.
 Any bag that hangs too low will add on to the heavier bottom.
 Go for small bags like the Saint Laurent Matelasse Lou Waist Bag or Chanel New Medium Quilted Boy.

 Since pear-shaped bodies have a heavier bottom half distribution, it’s always good to go for shoes that add the illusion of length and balance out the curvier part of your body.
 Pointed shoes also give the illusion of slender legs and help detract attention from your thighs and hips.

 When it comes to deciding your outfit, you should always play to your strengths and pick out the perfect one for you.
 Don’t limit yourself because you’re afraid clothes don’t fit as well.

 Rent fuss-free at Style Theory with our fit algorithm and size recommendation tools, ensuring your Infinite Wardrobe is always fitting!

 Use the fit algorithm within the app to achieve the best fit for your outfit choice.
 Here’s how it works:

 - In the app: go to Profile > Style Profile and input your measurements

 - Go to Profile > Settings to toggle on “Size Recommendations”

 Not a pear body shape?
 Check out our guide to:

+If you don’t happen to fall within the strawberry shape category, take our body shape quiz to find out.
 It is important to note that you may fall between two body shapes and there is no rule that states you belong in only one category of body shape.